04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 In order to actually configure your carrier setup, you first of all need to take into count how much space is available for your pouches and all the other stuff.

-Once that’s done, you’re going to lay-out your pouches on your carrier and make what we call “a quick assemble”.
+Once that’s done, you’re going to lay-out your pouches on your carrier and make what we call a "quick assemble”.
 By this we mean you only attach pouches with a single MOLLE loop.
 This so you can easily undo them and believe us, it will happen that you need to reposition them.
 But by doing it this way, you’ll save your fingers by not needing to detach and attach your pouches all over again.

 Once we’re at the point where we’ve done some of the first testing in this blog we’ll mention when you can fully attach everything.

-Furthermore when working on your configuration, bear things in mind like the conjunction with your belt if you’re using one, so that there’s no interference.
+When working on your configuration, bear things in mind like the conjunction with your belt if you’re using one, so that there’s no interference.
 If you’re in need for a belt example or want to know what sort of belt will fit you best.
 These are also subjects we’ve already covered a while back.
 So, if you want to check those out, you can find them by clicking the images below.

 That mentioned, also other things you need to mind are the sizes of your pouches, their weight, the access to your pouches, how much you will need to access those pouches and also how their position might limit your movements like when running, crouching or even going prone.
 For this it’s even recommended to fill your pouches to get a better idea of what works for you.